FAB 1: Background

-Thunderbirds Are Go (TV series)
+Remake series

 In the remake series Thunderbirds Are Go, FAB 1 is given a slightly different design that still retains a Rolls-Royce silhouette and is as close to a Rolls-Royce as possible without actually being one.
-It has the classic pink color scheme from the original, but the color is no longer solid throughout the body, as the hood and trunk covers are now a grey-silver (heavily resembling the real Rolls-Royce Ghost "FAB-1" charity car).
+It has the classic pink colour scheme from the original, but the colour is no longer solid throughout the body, as the hood and trunk covers are now a grey-silver (resembling the real Rolls-Royce Ghost "FAB-1" charity car).
 The headlights are more streamlined and the wheels are larger, though the tires are thinner.
 It still retains the same role it has in the original series with new features compared to its original counterpart, being capable of flying much like its live-action counterpart and can also travel under water.
 All machine guns have been removed, including the one in the grille, and replaced with explosives such as missiles and torpedoes but still retains the smoke screen and oil slick dispensers.